How To Transfer a Domain Name To A New Registrar

 - Obtain the EPP Code

 - Approve the transfer

-Your contact information is included on your domain's record in the WHOIS database, as required by ICANN.
-Upon transfer, the gaining registrar will use the information on the domain's record to email critical information regarding the transfer to the administrative contact, so you need to make certain it's correct.
-It's best to avoid using an email address that's associated with the domain—use a public email service, like Gmail, instead.
+Your contact information is included on your domain's WHOIS database record, as ICANN requires.
+Upon transfer, the gaining registrar will use the information on the domain's record to email critical information regarding the transfer to the administrative contact.
+That's why you need to make sure it's correct.
+It's best to avoid using an email address associated with the domain—use a public email service, like Gmail, instead.

-You will only see the option to opt-out of the 60-day transfer lock IF saving your changes will trigger a Change of Registrant request.
-If the option isn't there, the Change of Registrant process (steps 7, 9, and 10) will not apply.
+If saving your changes will trigger a Change of Registrant request, you will only see the option to opt out of the 60-day transfer lock.
+The Change of Registrant process (steps 7, 9, and 10) will only apply if the option exists.